bellons91/personal-tech-notes/azure-cli/azure-acr-scripts.md

 # Operations on ACR with Cloud CLI

-This page lists some scripts useful for working with [[azure-container-registry]].
+This page lists some scripts useful for working with [[Azure Container Registry]].

 ## Create ACR